-- Non-U.S. bond interest Enter the amount of any interest income from bonds issued by the governments of Guam, Puerto Rico, or the Virgin Islands, or the mutual mortgage insurance fund that you included in Column B, Line 6 or Line 39. - Railroad sick pay and railroad unemployment Enter any amount from Column A that is included as income in Column B, Line 5. - Unjust imprisonment compensation awarded by Illinois Court of Claims - Do not enter an amount on this line. - Distributions from "Bright Start," "College Illinois," and "Bright Directions" college savings plans - Enter the amount of distributions you included in Line 37 because you claimed a federal American Opportunity or Lifetime Learning Credit to the extent you included the distributions in Line 38.
+- Railroad sick pay and railroad unemployment Enter any amount from Column A that is included as income in Column B, Line 5. - Unjust imprisonment compensation awarded by Illinois Court of Claims - Do not enter an amount on this line. - Distributions from "Bright Start," "Bright Directions," and

+"College Illinois" college savings plans - Enter the amount of distributions you included in Line 37 because you claimed a federal American Opportunity or Lifetime Learning Credit to the extent you included the distributions in Line 38.
 Line 45 - Follow the instructions on Schedule NR.